 To protect the privacy of research participants, pseudonyms are used throughout this article.

-This post is part of our series on income inequality and social issues facing New Zealand families.
-You can read Kiki Van Newtown’s piece on growing poor in New Zealand here.
+This post is part of a series on income inequality and social issues facing New Zealand families.
+Read more:

 Anne lives in a tiny two-bedroom unit and experiences constant anxiety about stretching her resources to feed herself and her baby.
 There isn’t enough money from her welfare provisions to pay for housing, bills and adequate food.
 She purchases cheap dollar loaves of bread from the local corner store to stave off her hunger pains but the lack of nutritious food means she is unable to produce enough breastmilk to feed her baby.
 This has created a vicious cycle of hunger and sleep deprivation, eventually culminating in an emotional breakdown at a local family support centre.
 Anne, along with an increasing number of New Zealanders, is experiencing ongoing food insecurity.